History of Safer Choice and Design for the Environment

 SDSI offered EPA recognition--and listing on the SDSI web page--to companies using only safer surfactants.

-The projects listed below are no longer active and their publications and materials can be found in the EPA archive.
+The projects listed below are no longer active.
+For access to their publications and materials, contact SaferChoice_support@epa.gov.

 Comparative Technology Substitutes Assessments (CTSAs):